Three Occasions Requiring Extra Foot Care

 But the worst thing that can be done is to ignore pain.
 Addressing foot pain is key to maintaining foot flexibility and mobility, balance, and independence.
 If left untreated, the underlying causes can lead to problems in the hip, back, or knee, as well as more serious injury.

-If you have foot pains that you want checked out, come to our special event on June 14, 2018, where we can assess your foot pain and make recommendations.
+If you have foot pains that you want checked out, come to our Day of Free Exams on June 14, 2018, where we can assess your foot pain and make recommendations.
 Call (630) 964-4008 if you would like to attend this event for a free physical therapy pain assessment.